AbhijeetBatania/Food-Snap/README.md

 ## 🧪 How to Run the Project

 ### Requirements:
-- Node.js / Docker / etc.
+- Node.js (v16 or above recommended)
-- API Keys (if any)
+- API Keys (for Fluvio, Groq, and Firebase)
-- .env file setup (if needed)
+- .env file setup (for backend)

 ### Local Setup:
 bash